Romance on the Islands

 April 28th - May 24th, 2018

 Dio Horia presents Romance on the Islands, an exhibition of works by Caroline Larsen at the gallery’s Myconian location from April 28th through May 24th.
 Romance on the Islands is Larsen’s first solo exhibition at Dio Horia after a month long residency in Mykonos, organized by Dio Horia’s residency program.
-The gallery will hosted an opening reception on Saturday, April 28th from 20:00-24:00.
+The gallery hosted an opening reception on Saturday, April 28th from 20:00-24:00.

 Throughout her career Caroline Larsen has developed a painting practice that reconsiders the mediums role in narrative painting.
 The unique painting technique that she employs plays heavily on the ideas of texture, relief and kaleidoscopic colors, often mimicking the object she is depicting in a pseudo sculptural relief.